 Dr. Bartholomew will examine the various reconstructive options available to you based on your age, health and body.
 This is the time to have a frank discussion about your fears and what you hope to achieve with a breast reconstruction in Portland.

 You will be given instructions on how to prepare for the surgery, including what not to eat and drink and what to do with medications.

 The risks and limitations of each possible option will be considered as well as what your insurance company may cover.
 Most policies pay for most or all of the cost of post-mastectomy reconstruction.

 The transported tissue forms a flap for a breast implant, or it may provide enough bulk to form the breast mound without an implant.

 Tissue may be taken from the abdomen and tunneled to the breast or surgically transplanted to form a new breast mound.

-There are a number of possible breast reconstructions in Portland available to you.
+There are a number of possible options available for our Portland breast reconstruction patients.
 Dr. Bartholomew will go over which type of flap might be best for you and your body.

 The first option is “skin expansion,” a common technique that uses skin expansion and the insertion of an implant.
 After your mastectomy, Dr. Bartholomew will insert a balloon expander underneath your skin and inject a salt-water solution to fill it, periodically, over several weeks or months.
 Once the skin stretches enough, the expander is removed in another operation when a more permanent implant gets inserted.
 Some women receive the implant the first time not needing tissue expansion before receiving the implant.